 Crypto-Assets and Taxes

 The taxation of cryptocurrency assets is handled differently in many places throughout the world.
-At the moment, cryptocurrency is still a very new technology, and regulation often lags well behind technological innovation.
-As such, no formal asset class has yet been defined within which one could regulate cryptocurrencies.
+At the moment, cryptocurrency is still a very new technology, and each government is still working out how to navigate and classify crypto-assets.

 We at Exodus would not presume to be authorities on multi-national tax laws.
-For these purposes, we highly recommend you contact a licensed and practised accountant, who is knowledgeable about how your country's tax authority classifies cryptocurrencies.
+When preparing to file taxes, we highly recommend you contact a licensed and practiced accountant or service provider who is knowledgeable about how your country's tax authority classifies cryptocurrencies.

-Hopefully, in the future, more of the world can come to a consensus on how cryptocurrencies should be regulated if they can be regulated at all, and how crypto-taxation can be enforced.
-Until then, we are in a very unknown territory, and it is best to keep yourself as safe as possible - If your cryptocurrency transactions/exchanges/purchases may be taxable in your country of residence, we highly advise you speak to a certified professional with knowledge of the tax environment in your area.
+Hopefully, in the future, more of the world can come to a consensus on how cryptocurrencies should be regulated (if they can be regulated at all) and how crypto-taxation can be enforced.
+Until then, we are in a very unknown territory, and it is best to keep yourself as safe as possible.
+If your cryptocurrency transactions/exchanges/purchases may be taxable in your country of residence, we advise you to speak with a certified professional who is knowledgeable of the tax environment in your area.